-The impressive programme will provide financial aid to between 5 and 15 novel projects that are harnessing the power of AI to advance conservation research for a more nature-friendly and sustainable future.
+The impressive programme will provide financial aid to between 5 and 15 novel projects harnessing AI’s power to advance conservation research for a more nature-friendly and sustainable future.

 The grants will back open-sourced trained models and algorithms that will be made widely accessible to many environmental researchers, opening up broader avenues for greater impact.